obfuscated-end-user/japanese-stuff/vocabulary/kanji_list.md

 total: 2220

 # Inspirational quote
 "Are you fucking stupid?
-There's no way that you'd be able to learn all of this shit.
+There's no way that you can learn all of this shit.
 Stick to programming instead, fucking retard."